mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ## Bundle size matters

-The bundle size of Material-UI is taken very seriously, so [size-limit](https://github.com/ai/size-limit) is used to prevent introducing any size regression.
+The bundle size of Material-UI is taken very seriously.
+We take size snapshots on every commit for every package and critical parts of those packages ([view latest snapshot](/size-snapshot)).
-The size of the bundle is checked at each commit:
-- When importing **all the components**.
-This lets us spot any [unwanted bundle size increase](https://github.com/mui-org/material-ui/blob/master/.size-limit.js#L30).
-- When importing **a single component**.
-This lets us estimate [the overhead of our core dependencies](https://github.com/mui-org/material-ui/blob/master/.size-limit.js#L24). (styling, theming, etc.: ~18 kB gzipped)
+Combined with [dangerJS](https://danger.systems/js/) we can inspect [detailed bundle size changes](<(https://github.com/mui-org/material-ui/pull/14638#issuecomment-466658459)>) on every Pull Request.

 ## How to reduce the bundle size?